-The JES2 \$DJ command output has been extended to include information about /CNTL statements.
+The JES2 \$DJ command output has been extended to include information about any Shared Spool Mods controls in effect for a single job.
 Up to five CNTL names are displayed qualified with an "E" for exclusive, or an "S" for shared.
 One /WITH jobname, one /WITHOUT, one /BEFORE and one /AFTER jobname, will each be displayed if those types of statements are present in the job.
 Examples of the extended displays are given below.
 Please note that the information is included in either the standard or long versions of the command.